 - How is your team currently structured?

-- What does your current system look like?
+- What does your current system/process look like?

 - What are your goals over the next 6-12 months?

 - Why is this so important to you?

-- What would you gain if you had that?
+- What would you gain by having this?

 - How does this affect your team?

 Defining your core playbook slides

-When you are creating your first sales playbook, you need to hone in on the pertinent information that can thoughtfully tell your story.
-Typically, this should be about three to four slides.
+When creating your first sales playbook, you need to hone in on the key information that will allow you to thoughtfully tell your story.
+Typically, this should take about three to four slides.

-Here is a breakdown of how to set up these slides for your sales playbook template:
+Here is a breakdown of how to set up these slides for your first sales playbook template: